-COVID-19 is a new illness caused by Coronavirus with symptoms including a high temperature, shortness of breath and a continuous cough.
+COVID-19 is a new illness caused by Coronavirus with symptoms including a high temperature, shortness of breat, a continuous cough and a loss or change to your sense of smell or taste.
 The elderly and those with existing medical conditions are particularly vulnerable to the affects of COVID-19.

 Protecting yourself and other bus passengers

-If you have a high temperature or a new continuous cough you should stop taking the bus and you should self-isolate at home for 7 days and ask for help from family and friends.
+If you have a one or more of the symptoms listed above, you should stop taking the bus and you should self-isolate at home for 7 days and ask for help from family and friends.

 Everyone should wash their hands with soap and water for 20 seconds before boarding a bus in Lincoln.
 Wash your hands again after alighting from a bus.